Jumpscale/ays_automatic_cockpit_based_testing/README.md

   -u ACCOUNT, --use-account=ACCOUNT
                         use a specific account
 ```
+If you need to install from a specific jumpscale branch, add the branch number after -b option.
+If you need to install from a specific cockpit branch, add the branch number after -s option.
 If you need to use a specific account, Please set its name after -u option.

 * Check logs in log.log file.